oshokin/xk6-kv/README.md

 await kv.restore({ fileName: "./backups/kv-latest.kv" });
 ```

-> **Disk backend note:** pointing `fileName` at the live BoltDB path is treated as a no-op (backup just returns metadata; restore leaves the DB untouched), so always write to / read from a different file.
+> **Disk backend note:** pointing `fileName` at the live bbolt path is treated as a no-op (backup just returns metadata; restore leaves the DB untouched), so always write to / read from a different file.

 - **`close(): void`** - Synchronously closes the store.
 Call in `teardown()`.